groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-12-20-15558/index.md

 # Enhancements

-## Detecting Type of Password-protected Office Open XML DocumentsThis feature allows detecting media type of the password-protected Office Open XML documents.
+## Detecting Type of Password-protected Office Open XML Documents

+This feature allows detecting media type of the password-protected Office Open XML documents.
 To detect media type of encrypted Office Open XML document, **detect(InputStream, LoadOptions)** method is used.
 You can also use **IPasswordProvider** interface for batch document processing.
 For working examples of this feature, please refer to [this](https://docs.groupdocs.com/parser/java/) documentation article.

 # Available Channels and Resources